 The Avista program Leadership will assist you as needed and will help by giving you tips for visiting safely and effectively.
 The job of the Leadership is to make sure you and your dog can visit in a safe controlled manner at the hospital.
 Classes are arranged either individually or in groups as needed.
 We try to keep your waiting time as short as possible if we have your cooperation to get through the process in quick order.
 The cost of the class is $50, payable to the hospital, which covers materials (this includes dog vest, handler shirt and class expense) and helps support the program.

 PLEASE NOTE: Avista Hospital is a drug free workplace including the use of medicinal marijuana products.

 Volunteers and staff are required to get a flu shot each year.
 Please take this into consideration before making the commitment to volunteer with Avista Animal Helpers.
 THERE ARE NO EXCEPTIONS TO THIS POLICY.

 At the hospital, an average session of pet therapy visits will run 1 to 2 hours.
 A typical schedule is one day a week.
 Some teams work on 1st, 3rd and 5th weeks or 2nd and 4th weeks of the month.

 IT IS A HOSPITAL REQUIREMENT THAT YOU MUST COMMIT TO VISITING AT LEAST TWICE A MONTH on a routine calendar schedule each month.

 IS THIS FOR YOUR DOG?

 Following is a link to an excellent article by Patricia B. McConnnell, PhD, entitled “Dog Assisted Therapy: Is Your Dog a Good Fit?”
 We highly recommend you read this article before submitting your application for therapy dog work:

-If you would like to make application to be a therapy dog team at Avista Hospital in Louisville, please click on the following Hospital Application Form link which will take you to the Hospital application page.
-If you would like to make application to another hospital(s), please read about their requirements first before selecting them on the Hospital application:
+If you would like to make application to be a therapy dog team at Avista Hospital in Louisville, please complete the following application: